 Whether you are looking for counsel for your initial trial or to appeala previous result, we can help in cases like these:

 Class C misdemeanor convictions can lead to a one-month jail sentence and a $500 fine.
-Class B misdemeanor convictions could be punished by six months in jail and $1,000 in fines Class A misdemeanors are punishable by a maximum of a year in jail and up to a $2,500 fine
+Class B misdemeanor convictions could be punished by up to six months in jail and $1,000 in fines.
+Class A misdemeanors are punishable by a maximum of a year in jail and up to a $2,500 fine.

 Kansas uses a sentencing grid for felony offenses that differentiates between “person” and “nonperson” felonies, first-time felony offenses, and multiple offenses on a defendant’s prior record.
 There are ten severity levels for felony offenses, with Level I (1) being the lowest, and Level X (10) being the highest.